 Serve hot with chutney(s) of your choice or potato stew (recipe given below).

-Green chillies (slit into long pieces – to taste)
+2-3 Green chillies (slit into long pieces)

-Coconut milk – enough to make gravy
+Coconut milk for gravy

 Grated coconut (instead of coconut milk)

 In a pressure cooker, with sufficient amount of water, cook the potatoes, onions, green chillies, and ginger with salt.
 Leave for 2/3 whistles and turn off the stove.
 Make sure that the vegetables do not get mashed.
 Once the pressure has released, remove the vegetables (leave out the excess water), add coconut milk and mix well to combine all the ingredients.
 If it feels too thick, add more coconut milk or the excess water from the cooker to make more gravy.
 Garnish with fresh curry leaves and a dash of coconut oil.
 Serve with Isai.